qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 quadrant, and define offset and rotation.
 The |radioButtonOff|
 :guilabel:`Around centroid` setting places the label at a specified distance around the centroid.
 Again, you can define |radioButtonOn|
-:guilabel:`visible polygon`or |radioButtonOff| :guilabel:`whole polygon`
+:guilabel:`visible polygon` or |radioButtonOff| :guilabel:`whole polygon`
 for the centroid.

-With the |radioButtonOff| :guilabel:`Using perimeter` option, the label will be draw next to the polygon boundary.
+With the |radioButtonOff| :guilabel:`Using perimeter` option, the label will be drawn next to the polygon boundary.
 The label will behave like the parallel option for lines.
 You can define a position and a distance for the label.
 For the position, |checkbox| :guilabel:`Above line`, |checkbox|
 :guilabel:`On line`, |checkbox| :guilabel:`Below line` and |checkbox|